Night in the Lonesome October

 Night in the Lonesome October (2001) is a horror novel by the American author Richard Laymon.
 Released in October 2001, it was one of several books in the author's catalogue published posthumously, following his death in February of the same year.
-The title is a reference to the Edgar Allen Poe poem "Ulalume".
+The title is a reference to the Edgar Allan Poe poem "Ulalume".

 Plot introduction

 Ed Logan is a 20-year-old student at Wilmington University.
 His girlfriend has dumped him, and feeling dejected he goes on a late-night walk to a doughnut shop.
 As the long October night drags on, he finds his odyssey disturbed by numerous odd encounters with street violence, sexual predation, and homelessness.

 Style

 In terms of genre, like a lot of Laymon's work, Night in the Lonesome October is closer to crime than supernatural horror.
 Laymon is most often associated with "splatterpunk", a subgenre of horror fiction that came about in the 1980s and focuses on extreme and transgressive material.
 Laymon in particular was known for the presence of sexual violence in his stories, although Night and some of his other later books are notably more muted in this respect.